AdobeDocs/campaign-standard.en/help/sending/using/confirming-the-send.md

 ## Understanding message indicators {#message-indicators}

+>[!NOTE]
+>
+> The **Deployment dashboard** provides data for quick reference, which may not match the numbers in Dynamic reports.
+For accurate and reliable information, we recommend using the Dynamic reporting as the source of truth.
+[Learn more](../../reporting/using/get-started-reporting.md)

 Once the message is sent to the contacts, the **[!UICONTROL Deployment]** zone shows your KPIs (Key Performance Indicator) data, including:

 * The number of messages to deliver